Table of Contents

 The spinous process (or spine) is the posterior bony projection of the vertebral arch.
 It is a fixation point for muscles and ligaments and is also a noticeable starting point in palpation diagnostics.
-It splits up in 2 (kind of like a fishtail) in the segments C2–C6 and merges again from C7 onwards.
+It splits up in two (kind of like a fishtail) in the segments C2–C6 and merges again from C7 onward.
 In the thoracic spine, the spinous processes are very long and have an oblique caudal course, while in the lumbar region they are formed high and are more heavily built.

 The intervertebral foramen is formed by the superior and inferior vertebral notches of each adjacent vertebral segment and serves as a passage opening for the spinal nerve, meningeal branch, spinal artery, and intervertebral vein.